neilgall/adventofcode2018/src/day3/README.md

 ## Part 2
 This turns the algorithm around.
 Now we need to mark all the claims that overlap and find the unmarked one at the end.
-I tried a pure functional approach but Kotlin doesn't have efficient pure map and set operations so the runtime was unreasonable.
+I tried a pure functional approach but Kotlin doesn't have efficient pure map and set operations so the execution time was unreasonable.
 The solution using mutable collections is still pretty clear though.
 Pseudocode:
 ```
 start with a candidate set of all claim IDs
 for each position in each claim:
     if the position is unclaimed, claim it with the claim ID
-    otherwise remove the claimed ID and the current ID from the candidate set
+    otherwise the claimed ID and the current ID overlap so remove both from the candidate set
 ```